Joseph Haydn: Retirement, illness, and death

-Haydn was well cared for by his servants, and he received many visitors and public honors during his last years, but they could not have been very happy years for him.
+Haydn was well cared for by his servants, and he received many visitors and public honours during his last years, but they could not have been very happy years for him.
 During his illness, Haydn often found solace by sitting at the piano and playing his "Emperor's Hymn".
 A final triumph occurred on 27 March 1808 when a performance of The Creation was organized in his honour.
 The very frail composer was brought into the hall on an armchair to the sound of trumpets and drums and was greeted by Beethoven, Salieri (who led the performance) and by other musicians and members of the aristocracy.
 Haydn was both moved and exhausted by the experience and had to depart at intermission.

 Haydn lived on for 14 more months.
-His final days were hardly serene, as in May 1809 the French army under Napoleon launched an attack on Vienna and on 10 May bombarded his neighborhood.
+His final days were hardly serene, as in May 1809 the French army under Napoleon launched an attack on Vienna and on 10 May bombarded his neighbourhood.
 According to Griesinger, "Four case shots fell, rattling the windows and doors of his house.
 He called out in a loud voice to his alarmed and frightened people, 'Don't be afraid, children, where Haydn is, no harm can reach you!'.
 But the spirit was stronger than the flesh, for he had hardly uttered the brave words when his whole body began to tremble."
 More bombardments followed until the city fell to the French on 13 May.
 Haydn, was, however, deeply moved and appreciative when on 17 May a French cavalry officer named Sulémy came to pay his respects and sang, skillfully, an aria from The Creation.

-On 26 May Haydn played his "Emperor's Hymn" with unusual gusto three times; the same evening he collapsed and was taken to what proved to be to his deathbed.
+On 26 May Haydn played his "Emperor's Hymn" with unusual gusto three times; the same evening he collapsed and was taken to what proved to be his deathbed.
 He died peacefully in his own home at 12:40 a.m. on 31 May 1809, aged 77.
 On 15 June, a memorial service was held in the Schottenkirche at which Mozart's Requiem was performed.
-Haydn's remains were interred in the local Hundsturm cemetery until 1820, when they were moved to Eisenstadt by Prince Nikolaus.
+Haydn's remains were interred in the local Hundsturm cemetery until 1820 when they were moved to Eisenstadt by Prince Nikolaus.
 His head took a different journey; it was stolen by phrenologists shortly after burial, and the skull was reunited with the other remains only in 1954, now interred in a tomb in the north tower of the Bergkirche.